isomerpages/govtech-corp/media/technews/_posts/2024-03-20-post-4 must have apps for nature lovers in Singapore.md

 It even allows you to mark out gorgeous sights and interesting information that you spot along the way.</p>
 <p>If you can’t access the app, you can still access information on the park
-connector networks and trails on NParks’&nbsp;<a href="https://pcn.nparks.gov.sg/aboutrecreationalconnectivity/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">website.</a>
+connector networks and trails on <a href="https://pcn.nparks.gov.sg/aboutrecreationalconnectivity/" rel="noopener noreferrer nofollow" target="_blank">NParks’&nbsp;</a>
+<a href="https://pcn.nparks.gov.sg/aboutrecreationalconnectivity/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">website.</a>
 </p>
 <h3>4.
 Be prepared for the weather with myENV</h3>
 <p>Going out to experience nature means leaving the comfort of the indoors